 Want to keep it simple?
 E*Trade also offers an automated investing platform, called Core Portfolios, where you can let E*Trade manage as little as $500.
 Answer a few questions about yourself, your goals, and your risk tolerance, then E*Trade will provide you with a suggested portfolio that you can either accept or personalize more before putting it to work.
 From there, E*Trade will automatically invest funds for you and manage the portfolio.
 Fees are 0.30% annually, or $30 on every $10,000 invested.

 E*Trade also touts its educational resources, which includes articles, videos, and classes, as well as monthly webinars and live events.
-But we will note that its educational resources and content are difficult to sort through.
+While we wish the educational content were a bit easier to sort through, it’s a high-quality collection that will benefit investors who want to learn along the way.

 Related: 7 Best Investments for Kids [Investing for Children]